BlueBrain/hpc-coding-conventions/cpp/Tooling.md

 ### C++ Standard

 The C++ standard officially supported at BBP is C++14.
-An source project can support C++11 if this is a requirement for its community.
+An source project may support a standard as low as C++11 if this is a requirement for its community.
 BBP internal deployment toolchain supports C++17.
 Therefore software dedicated to BB5 or BlueBrain workstations can pick this standard.

 ### Minimum Supported Compilers